LouisPwr/CarpeDeam/README.md

      --ancient-damage         Path to damage matrix.
 Must be tab separated file (format see FAQ) --num-iter-reads-only    Number of iterations which use raw-reads only (=sequences that have not been extended yet); damage aware; results in short (<500bp) but precise contigs; we suggest 3 to 5 iterations
-     --num-iterations         Number of total iterations; somewhat damage aware; results in long contigs; we suggest 9 to 12 iterations
+     --num-iterations         Number of total iterations (= iterations of read-only-extension + iterations of contig-merging); somewhat damage aware; results in long contigs; we suggest 9 to 12 iterations (includes the number of num-iter-reads-only)
      --min-merge-seq-id       Minimum sequence identity threshold of overlapping sequences in contig-merging-step (=after correction).
 Lower than 99% will result in even longer contigs, but increases the risk of misassemblies
      --unsafe                 Turn on to maximize contig lengths and sensitivity.
 Comes with a higher risk of assembling more chimeric contigs.
+Default OFF [0].